laderast/RBootcamp_old/chapter5.md

 and results of statistical models tidy, and easy to extract.
 We'll try to leverage all our skills to put together a simple data story given our data.

+Our questions of interest are the following:

++ Is mercury exposure greater within people who are fishermen versus those who are not?
++ What are the best predictors of mercury exposure?

 *** =instructions

 *** =hint